washington state child support

 What Constitutes Income?

 The number the courts look at to calculate support payments is your after-taxes net income.
-Also known as your take-home pay.
+This is also known as your take-home pay.

 In addition to wages, the court accounts for: